 PRACTICAL GUIDELINES TO BE FOLLOWED BY AUDIOVISUAL PRODUCTIONS DURING THE CORONAVIRUS EPIDEMIC, AS RECOMMENDED BY AUDIOVISUAL PRODUCERS FINLAND – APFI, THE UNION OF JOURNALISTS IN FINLAND, THE FINNISH ACTORS’ UNION, AND THE TRADE UNION FOR THEATRE AND MEDIA FINLAND

-These recommendations shall continue to be updated.
+These recommendations replace the ones issued on 26th March, and shall also continue to be updated.
 The aformentioned associations are continuously following government regulations and shall refine the recommended procedures listed below as required.

-- The production company shall clearly designate someone responsible for safety at work, whom the cast and crew members may contact and who is responsible for providing information and guidelines on occupational safety and the health and well-being of all members of the production.
+- The production company shall clearly designate someone responsible for safety at work, whom the cast and crew members may contact and who is responsible for providing information and guidelines as well as making decisions regarding occupational safety and the health and well-being of all members of the production.

-- At a minimum, the occupational health and safety measures in accordance with these recommendations that relate to general occupational safety must be communicated to all those involved in the production.
+- Occupational health and safety measures that relate to general occupational safety – at the very least those in accordance with these guidelines – as well as the team responsible for organizing these measures, must be communicated to all those involved in the production in accordance with these recommendations.

-- Specific occupational safety measures for each given day of filming must be communicated in advance to all cast and crew members involved.
+- Specific occupational safety measures for each given day of filming must be communicated in advance (at least one day prior) to all cast and crew members involved.
 Cast and crew must also have the opportunity to contact the appointed occupational health and safety representative ahead of filming.

-- The entire cast and crew shall be informed of the rules on sick leave.
+- The entire cast and crew shall be informed of the rules regarding sick leave and possible illness during the work day.
 Anyone displaying flu-like symptoms must remain at home until all symptoms have subsided.
 In principle, calling in sick without a doctor’s note is sufficient.
-COVID-19 infections are subject to doctors’ orders.
+Coronavirus testing is possible given the consent of the tested individual.

 - Transfers to and from set shall be handled wherever possible by everyone’s own means of transport.

-- When working on set, different departments and groups are to work separately from each other.
+- Each department must organize their work in such a way that it is hygenic and safe.
+When working on set, different departments and groups are to work separately from each other.
+Everyone must also wash their hands regularly.
 Necessary protective wear and materials are to be available on set at all times.

 - Actors must dress themselves and set up their own microphones according to the wardrobe and sound departments’ instructions, respectively.
 Wardrobe hygiene must also be considered when costumes are in storage.